robak86/hardwired/packages/react/README.md

 });
 ```

-For `Counter` unit tests we just want to make sure that correct counter value was rendered and
+For the `Counter` unit tests we just want to make sure that correct counter value was rendered and
-component re-renders on value change.
+that the component re-renders on value change.

 ```typescript jsx
 // CounterActions.test.tsx